 Her last top forty single came about thanks to an appearance on another television show: Batman.
 On the show, Lesley played Pussycat, one of Catwoman’s underlings, for two episodes on January 19 and 25, 1967.
 Besides parading around in a pink cat-style suit (complete with pink cat ears that any furry would have been proud to wear), Lesley lip-synced California Nights.
 The song was produced by Bob Crewe, who was also the producer for countless hits by the Four Seasons.

-Lesley continued to be active, not only touring but also writing songs.
-She was even nominated for an Academy award nomination for her work on the soundtrack of Fame.
+Lesley continued to be active, not only touring, but also writing songs.
+They even nominated her for an Academy award for her work on the soundtrack of Fame.

-Lesley died in 2015 after her battle with lung cancer.
+Lesley died in 2015 after a battle with lung cancer.